 - Gender is just as likely to affect your income as your major is: as Ben Schmidt shows, nurses don’t make less than people in finance because of their degrees; they make less because most nurses are women.
 Likewise Libby Nelson reports that race will affect your income, too, so for example “the typical black electrical engineering major makes $22,000 less per year than the typical white electrical engineering major”; and fields that pay some of the highest salaries tend be overwhelmingly white and male.
 These are not encouraging conclusions but nevertheless they’re important ones.
 See the Humanities Indicators project for the gender distribution of bachelor’s degrees in the humanities and in history specifically, and the racial makeup of humanities B.A.s and history B.A.s.

-- Geography matters, too: the likelihood that you will make more money than your parents depends on what part of the country you live in, which the Equality of Opportunity Project at Harvard demonstrated in 2014 on the basis of tax records from the IRS — and which formed the basis of the New York Times’ interactive chart on income mobility and its interactive comparison based on state counties.
+- Geography matters, too: the likelihood that you will make more money than your parents depends on what part of the country you live in, which the Opportunity Insights research team at Harvard (formerly the Equality of Opportunity Project) first demonstrated in 2014 on the basis of tax records from the IRS — and which formed the basis of the New York Times' interactive comparison based on state counties.
 Of course geography aligns with other characteristics, and the most significant seem to be that areas where social mobility is the greatest also tend to have “(1) less residential segregation, (2) less income inequality, (3) better primary schools, (4) greater social capital, and (5) greater family stability.”

 So for all these reasons, handle your post-college career like you handled history — as a sharp and subtle analyst who doesn’t take things for granted.